architech-boards/WIFIxpresso/source/quick.rst

 .. image:: _static/IMG14.jpg

-2. solder two female strip (1x20) on the LPCxpresso board in:
+2. solder two male strip (1x20) on the LPCxpresso board in:

 ::